aishakarigar/TheCodeLores/comics/003-off-by-one/index.md

 ![Comic 03 – The Off-by-One Apocalypse](./comic.png)

-*When “just one more iteration” means the end of the world…* 🌍💀
+*When your loop forgets where the top floor ends…* 🛗💀

 ---

 ## 💥 Problem
 Every developer’s first nemesis:
-the **off-by-one error** — a tiny mistake that causes *epic chaos*.
+the **off-by-one error** — a tiny bug that opens doors to chaos.

-It happens when your loop runs **one time too many** (or too few),
-often because of a small typo in the loop boundary —
-like writing `<= n` instead of `< n`.

-The result?
-Your program steps outside the intended range,
+Imagine an engineer programming an elevator for a building with **floors 0 to n-1**.
+But instead of stopping there, they add a shiny **“n” button** —
-accessing memory that doesn’t belong to it.
+one extra floor that doesn’t exist.

-And just like that, your perfect logic meets its apocalypse.
+When someone presses it, the doors open...
+to *nothing*.
+The elevator hangs in the void,
+and the passenger screams:
+> “This wasn’t in the floor plan!” 😱

 ---